Giant Pacific octopus: Diet

-E. dofleini preys upon shrimp, crabs, scallop, abalone, cockles, snails, clams, lobsters, fish, squid, and other octopuses.
+E. dofleini preys on shrimp, crabs, scallops, abalones, cockles, snails, clams, lobsters, fish, squid, and other octopuses.
 Food is procured with its suckers and then bitten using its tough beak of chitin.
 It has also been observed to catch spiny dogfish (Squalus acanthias) up to 4 ft in length while in captivity.
 Additionally, consumed carcasses of this same shark species have been found in giant Pacific octopus middens in the wild, providing strong evidence of these octopuses preying on small sharks in their natural habitat.
 In May 2012, amateur photographer Ginger Morneau was widely reported to have photographed a wild giant Pacific octopus attacking and drowning a seagull, demonstrating that this species is not above eating any available source of food within its size range, even birds.

 Predators

 Scavengers and other organisms often attempt to eat octopus eggs, even when the female is present to protect them.
 Giant Pacific octopus paralarvae are preyed upon by many other zooplankton and filter feeders.
 Marine mammals, such as harbor seals, sea otters, and sperm whales depend upon the giant Pacific octopus as a source of food.
 Pacific sleeper sharks are also confirmed predators of this species.
 In addition, the octopus (along with cuttlefish and squid) is a significant source of protein for human consumption.
 About 3.3 e6tonne are commercially fished, worth $6 billion annually.
 Over thousands of years, humans have caught them using lures, spears, pot traps, nets, and bare hands.
 The octopus is parasitized by the mesozoan Dicyemodeca anthinocephalum, which lives in its renal appendages.